Ayusherhjyuk/debosearch/README.md

 - 🧠 **React Context API** for global state
 - 🌀 **Framer Motion** for subtle animations
 - ✅ **ESLint + Prettier** for code consistency
+- 🧩**Click to Open Repository** – Clicking a repo card instantly opens its GitHub page.
+- ⭐**Fully Mobile Responsive** – Works seamlessly on phones, tablets, and desktops.

 ---